yhagio/tutorialedge.net/content/javascript/retrieving-visitor-information-javascript.md

 console.log("Geolocation: " + navigator.geolocation);
 ```

-<h2>The End Result</h2>
+# Conclusion

-<p>If you visit this web page in your browser of choice and open up the console, you should see just about everything you can see about yourself displayed in the console. </p>
+If you visit this web page in your browser of choice and open up the console, you should see just about everything you can see about yourself displayed in the console.